Blobtoe/Android-APT-Decoder/README.md

 ## Installing
 You can find the apk file in /apk/.
 I plan on releasing it to the play store soon.

+# To do:
+  - Add parameters for sharpening and stuff
+  - Fix resmapling on certain files
+  - Implement zoom on images
+  - Allow user to pick specific folder to save images
+  - Add error messages
+  - Add decoding log

 ## Screenshots
 ![](https://github.com/Blobtoe/Android-APT-Decoder/blob/master/Screenshot_1.jpg)
 ![](https://github.com/Blobtoe/Android-APT-Decoder/blob/master/Screenshot_2.jpg)